zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ##  Registering your service with API ML

 The following steps outline the process of registering your service with API ML.
 Each step is described in detail in this article.
 The process describes the integration with the usage of the Java application server.
-The guideline is tested with Tomcat application server.
-The specifics for other application servers may differ.
+The guideline is tested with the Tomcat application server.
+The specific steps that apply for other application servers may differ.

 1. Add a web application context listener class
 2. Register a web application context listener